 Please keep in mind that it is the responsibility of the student to send A.P. scores to each college/university directly from the College Board.
 A.P. scores are made available to families in July each year through the College Board.

-Current A.P. courses taught at G.H.S.:
+A.P. courses available: